FengJunJie1/fcpn/README.md

 ## Download and Get Started.
 Operating environment:
 <br>
-The software is developed with C++ and QT in the windows operational systems.
+The software is developed with C++ and QT in the Windows operational systems.
 We only offer the Windows, Linux, and macOS(beta) verions.
 <br>
 **************************
 Download: